Pmcslarrow/Pmcslarrow.github.io/portfolio/content/projects/7_ffnn_scratch.md

 ---
 title: "Feed-forward Neural Network from Scratch"
 description: ""
-date: 2024-05-01
+date: 2024-12-01
 tags: ["Python", "PyTorch"]
 weight: 9
 ---

 ## Note to reader

-*This was an assignment for my ML class at Northwestern, and while I do include the code in this, I want to be clear that this is my group's work and should not be used for any future assignments.*
+_This was an assignment for my ML class at Northwestern, and while I do include the code in this, I want to be clear that this is my group's work and should not be used for any future assignments._

 ## Github Link

 - Private url

 ## Overview

 This assignment was a stepping stone in my interest in machine learning.
 We were given multiple datasets to work with based on a few different distributions that I would have to learn from using a neural network.
 We first had to implement a PyTorch simple neural network to solve the problem(s), and once we understood what the expected solutions should look similar to, we had to implement our solutions completely from scratch.

 In doing so, I more clearly understood the math that was working within a neural network.
 It both debunked any fear on the subject and ignited a passion for the subject.

 The dataset distributions that we needed to learn decision boundaries for were (also illustrated below):

-1) XOR
+1. XOR
-2) Spiral
+2. Spiral
-3) Gaussian
+3. Gaussian
-4) Center surround
+4. Center surround

 ## PyTorch Implementation

 Part one of this assignment was to utilize PyTorch to simply create a FFNN that could create the decision bounadies that are illustrated above.

 Because this is an assignment that future students are likely to replicate, I will only include a few PyTorch snippets to get an idea of how this solution worked.